TITLE

 are found, the equipment must be removed from service until repaired, and a

-record must be made listing: date, equipment involved, inspection and
+record must be made listing: date,

-maintenance operations performed, any defects found and any actions taken to
+defects found and any actions taken to correct the

-correct the defects.
-These records must
+defects.
+These records must be retained

-C. Removal of a sealed source from a source holder or
+C. Removal of a sealed source from a source holder or logging

-department, NRC or an agreement state.
+an agreement state.

 D. If a sealed source is stuck in the source holder, the